Date

 Data Privacy, GDPR, Google Analytics, Piano Analytics

-The five data privacy principles every business needs to understand to run a GDPR-compliant analytics
+5 data privacy principles every business needs to understand to run a GDPR-compliant analytics

-Your analytics should respect privacy — by design, not as an afterthought.
+Your analytics should respect privacy by design, not as an afterthought

 Most analytics tools weren’t built for strict privacy compliance – and certainly not for the fast-evolving regulatory landscape in Europe and beyond.